 - Bad headache.
 Headaches may occur after a tonic-clonic seizure.

 - The seizure lasts more than five minutes.

 - Breathing or consciousness doesn't return after the seizure stops.

 - You've injured yourself during the seizure.

-If you experience a seizure for the first time, seek medical advice.
+If you experience a seizure for the first time, see a healthcare professional.

-However, grand mal seizures are sometimes caused by underlying health problems, such as:
+However, tonic-clonic seizures are sometimes caused by underlying health problems, such as:

 Injury or infection